TodePond/DreamBerd/README.md

 ## Immutable Data

 **New for 2023!**<br>
 Mutable data is an anti-pattern.
-Use the `const const const` keyword to make a constant constant constant.
+Use the `const const const` keyword to make a constant constantly constant.
 Its value will become constant and immutable, and will _never change_.
 Please be careful with this keyword, as it is very powerful, and will affect all users globally forever.

 ```java
 const const const pi = 3.14!